|Kanaka Mahalakshmi Ammavaru, Courtesy: Google Images|

-Maargasira Maasam is considered very auspicious and annual celebrations are organized in this temple.
-Four / five Thursdays of the month are highly auspicious and special poojas are performed to Sri Kanaka Mahalakshmi Devi.
+Maargasira Maasam is considered very auspicious and the annual celebrations are organized in this temple on four / five Thursdays of the month which are considered highly auspicious.
+Special poojas are performed to Sri Kanaka Mahalakshmi Devi on Margasira Thursdays.
 Thousands of devotees from the entire district throng the temple and perform various poojas like Abhishekam with milk, kumkumarchana and the like which include Lalita Sahasranaama Paaraayana.
 The uniqueness of the temple is that the devotees can directly perform Ksheerabhishekam.

 According to the local story, the idol of Goddess Kanaka Mahalakshmi is found in a well, which was later taken out of the well in 1912 and placed in the temple.